nightconcept/any2/project/epics/epic-testing.md

 - **Task 1.5: Clarify and Refactor `tests/Game.cs`**
   - **Description:** Determine the precise role of the existing [`tests/Game.cs`](tests/Game.cs:1).
 If its functionality is better suited for `BaseTestCase` or it's a redundant example, refactor or remove it.
   - **Implementation:**
-    - [ ] Analyze the functionality provided by [`tests/Game.cs`](tests/Game.cs:1).
+    - [x] Analyze the functionality provided by [`tests/Game.cs`](tests/Game.cs:1).
+(Analysis complete: File is unused by the test orchestrator and not referenced elsewhere.
+It appears to be a redundant example.)
     - [ ] If it provides generic game loop or input handling logic useful for all tests, merge this functionality into `BaseTestCase` (Task 1.3).
+(N/A as file is unused and basic shell)
     - [ ] If it's intended as a very simple, standalone example of an `IGame` for testing the host, ensure it's minimal and perhaps rename it (e.g., `ExampleHostedTest.cs`) and include it in a relevant `ITestGroup` if it's meant to be run as a test.
+(N/A as it's not used)
-    - [ ] If its functionality becomes entirely redundant after `BaseTestCase` implementation and other refactorings, remove [`tests/Game.cs`](tests/Game.cs:1) and update any references.
+    - [x] If its functionality becomes entirely redundant after `BaseTestCase` implementation and other refactorings, remove [`tests/Game.cs`](tests/Game.cs:1) and update any references.
+(Decision: Remove the file.)
   - **Acceptance Criteria:** The role of [`tests/Game.cs`](tests/Game.cs:1) is clarified.
 The codebase is cleaner, and any useful generic logic is consolidated in `BaseTestCase`.
   - **Status:** To Do